The One I Love (R.E.M. song)

 "The One I Love" is a song by American alternative rock band R.E.M.
-It was released on the band's fifth full-length studio album, Document, and also as a 7" vinyl single in 1987.
+It was released on the band's fifth full-length studio album, Document (1987), and also as a 7" vinyl single in 1987 by I.R.S.
+Records.
 The song was their first hit single, reaching No. 9 on the US Billboard Hot 100, No. 14 in Canada, and later reached No. 16 on the UK Singles Chart in its 1991 re-release.

 The accompanying video's director was artist Robert Longo.
-The director of photography was Alton Brown, who later became a Food Network personality.
+The director of photography was Alton Brown.

 In March 2005, Q magazine placed "The One I Love" at No. 57 in its list of the 100 Greatest Guitar Tracks.
 In 2012, Slant Magazine listed the song as the 38th best single of the 1980s.

 The song is included on R.E.M.
 Live (2007).
 It was also included in Activision's Guitar Hero World Tour and Guitar Hero on Tour: Decades, both in 2008, as well as Harmonix's Rock Band 4 (2015).

 Lyrics and meaning

 The record has become a popular radio dedication to loved ones, relying on a misinterpretation of its refrain, "This one goes out to the one I love."
 However, subsequent lyrics in the same verse contradict the love song interpretation and suggest a darker, more manipulative theme ("A simple prop to occupy my time").

-Stipe related in 1987 to Rolling Stone, "I've always left myself pretty open to interpretation.
+Michael Stipe related in 1987 to Rolling Stone, "I've always left myself pretty open to interpretation.
 It's probably better that they just think it's a love song at this point."
-However, in an interview in the January 1988 issue of Musician magazine, he said that the song was "incredibly violent" and added, "It's very clear that it's about using people over and over again".
+However, in an interview in the January 1988 issue of Musician magazine, he said that the song was "incredibly violent" and added, "It's very clear that it's about using people over and over again."

 The song contains only three verses, the first two of which are identical; the third verse changes the line "A simple prop to occupy my time" to "Another prop has occupied my time."
 The chorus consists of just the word "fire", repeated over the backing vocal of "She's coming down on her own now / Coming down on her own" (sung by Mike Mills).

-Track listing
+Track listings

 All songs written by Bill Berry, Peter Buck, Mike Mills and Michael Stipe unless otherwise indicated.